RushaniPerera/Computer-vision-models-to-classify-the-vehicle-images-based-on-it-s-damaged-level/README.md

 • Severe – Vehicles that are almost condemned or with large distructions to the body

 • No- damage – No damage to the parts of the vehicle

+Methodology
+1) Initially the existing training dataset was augmented and doubled the size.
+Then the model fitting process was carried out to check the accuracy. \n
+2) As the next step after collecting more data, a new version of the first dataset was created followed by a model fitting process with InceptionV3 and Resnet50.
+3) Since it was identified that accuracy of the models trained with new dataset was higher, an ensemble classifier was built using the best two models.